browserengineering/book/book/security.md

 core principle.

 Servers use cookies to assign identities to their users.
-Let's use them to write a login system for our guest book.
+Let's use cookies to write a login system for our guest book.
 Each user will be identified by a long random number stored in the `token` cookie.[^secure-random] The server will either extract a token from the `Cookie` header, or generate a new one for new visitors:

-[^secure-random]: This use of `random.random` returns a decimal number
+[^secure-random]: This `random.random` call returns a decimal number
     with 53 bits of randomness.
 That's not great; 256 bits is ideal.
     And `random.random` is not a secure random number generator: by observing enough tokens you can predict future values and use